Guide

 Anker: Zero Software

 Plug-and-play.
 No software, no app, no account required.
 DPI button cycles through three presets with an LED indicator.
-This is either a feature (simplicity, privacy, no telemetry) or a limitation (no customization, no per-app profiles) depending on your needs.
+This is either a feature (simplicity) or a limitation (no customization) depending on your needs.

 Battery and Charging